Xpktro/contest-scorer/README.md

 #### Top-level Validation Rules

 - `blacklist`: Excludes specific callsigns from receiving or awarding points and from appearing in the final rankings.
 Format: `["callsign1", "callsign2"]`
+- `allowMissingParticipants`: Controls whether contacts with stations that did not submit a log should be validated and their contacts scored.
+When true, contacts with missing participants are accepted and scored.
+When false or not defined, contacts with missing participants are rejected.
+Format: `true/false`

 ### Scoring Rules